Buddy Teachers

 As with regular time-out, it’s important to teach children the buddy teacher time-out procedure explicitly and give them opportunities to practice it.

-Susan Smith, a third grade teacher at Rolling Hills Elementary School in Holland, Pennsylvania, introduces the procedure during the first weeks of school after introducing regular time-out.
+Susan Smith, a third grade teacher, introduces the procedure during the first weeks of school after introducing regular time-out.
 Just as with regular time-out, she explains that the purpose of buddy teacher time-out is to help children regain self-control.
 Keeping her message and tone of voice matter of fact, she talks with the class about how sometimes a person goes to time-out and still can’t get calm.
 “I tell the children, ‘When time-out in our own room isn’t enough, we can try going to another room.'”

 Then the class practices.
 Susan invites any child who wants to try a pretend buddy teacher time-out to do so.
 This year, over the course of several weeks, more than half the class went one at a time to sit for a few minutes in the time-out area in the buddy teacher’s room.